fastrgv/AdaVenture/README.md

 * Rpaddle :  attitude
 * L/R Shoulder btns:  pick or drop items

-Note that regression testing of these controllers has not been done for quite a while.
+Note that regression testing of these controller functions has not been done for quite a while.
 Any volunteers?

 ------------------------------------------------------------
 ### controller settings